 We’ve got a few pics listed below, but we’ve also got a whole article featuring books similar to Lessons in Chemistry that you can use to fill your TBR.

 Lessons in Chemistry was recommended by the Good Morning America book club.
-If you like their pics, we have more guides from GMA, like The Maid, The Lions of Fifth Avenue, The Violin Conspiracy, and The Vanishing Half.
+If you like their pics, we have more guides from GMA, like The Maid, The Lions of Fifth Avenue, The Frozen River, The Violin Conspiracy, and The Vanishing Half.
 And for women in unexpected roles doing science-y things, try our discussion guide for The Rose Code and other books like The Rose Code.

 Florence Gordon, Brian Morton